jeeshofone/ApocaCache/README.md

 Think of it as your "knowledge bunker" - always ready, always accessible, regardless of what happens to the broader internet infrastructure.

-## Project Status (2025-02-02)
+## Project Status (2025-02-06)
 All integration tests are now passing with improved stability.
-The library maintainer component has been enhanced with better file matching logic, content state management, and proper permission handling.
+The library maintainer component has been enhanced with better file matching logic, content state management, proper permission handling, and improved MD5 verification.

 ### Components
 - **Library Maintainer**: Manages ZIM file downloads and library.xml generation